ChoiGH/CATSBY/README.md

         parser.add_argument('--encoder-bert-dropout-ratio', default=0.25, type=float)
 ```
 1. `--bert-model-name` specify the BERT model name, provided in [file](bert/modeling.py).
-2. `--warmup-from-nmt` indicate you will also use a pretrained NMT model to train your BERT-fused NMT model.
+2. `--warmup-from-nmt` indicate you will also use a pretrained NMT model to train your BERT integrating NMT model.
 If you this option, we suggest you use `--reset-lr-scheduler`, too.
 3. `--warmup-nmt-file` specify the NMT model name (in your $savedir).
 4. `--encoder-bert-dropout` indicate you will use drop-net trick.
 5. `--encoder-bert-dropout-ratio` specify the ratio ($\in [0, 0.5]$) used in drop-net.